-The content of D4.3 is structured into 5 chapters to provide a holistic view of the Extended dEPCs Applications Toolkit.
+The content of D4.7 is structured into 5 chapters to provide a holistic view of the Extended dEPCs Applications Toolkit.
 A brief description of the sections and their respective content is presented below:

 - Chapter 2 Insights on the Extended dEPCs Applications Toolkit: This chapter includes a detailed description of the modules residing in the Applications Toolkit.
 It begins with a general view of the toolkit and the literature research that preceded the implementation of the tools.
-It further dives into the functionalities of the sub-modules that will materialise the desired services - Chapter 3 Extended dEPCs Applications Toolkit Design and Implementation: This chapter delivers the development status of the respective components up to this stage of the project.
-In the next version (D.7) it will be enriched with technical details such as the technology stack used (tools, libraries, licenses), functional and non-functional specifications, interfacing documentation etc. - Chapter 4 Extended dEPCs Applications Toolkit Validation: This chapter includes the works conducted towards the validation of the incorporated components as of M26 of D^2EPC - Chapter 5 Conclusions: This chapter wraps up the included information and provides insights on the second version of the deliverable expected in M36.
+It further dives into the functionalities of the sub-modules that materialise the desired services. - Chapter 3 Extended dEPCs Applications Toolkit Technical Design and Implementation: This chapter delivers the interactions of the Extended dEPCs Applications Toolkit modules with system components of the D^2EPC system architecture along with the operations carried out.
+It further provides technical aspects of the components' development and data flows. - Chapter 4 Extended dEPCs Applications Toolkit Validation: This chapter includes the works conducted towards the validation of the incorporated components as of M26 of D^2EPC. - Chapter 5 Conclusions: This chapter wraps up the included information and provides insights on the second version of the deliverable expected in M36.